-TOPEKA—The 8th Judicial District Nominating Commission will convene by telephone conference at 9 a.m.
-Wednesday, October 7, to review the nomination form and set the schedule for accepting nominations for a district magistrate judge vacancy in Geary County created when Judge Charles Zimmerman retires January 11.
+TOPEKA—The 8th Judicial District Nominating Commission will meet by telephone conference at 10:30 a.m.
+Wednesday, September 28, to set the schedule for filling a district magistrate judge vacancy in Morris County.

 The 8th Judicial District is composed of Dickinson, Geary, Marion, and Morris counties.

-a resident of Geary County at the time of taking office and while holding office;
+a resident of Morris County at the time of taking office and while holding office;

 a graduate of a high school, a secondary school, or the equivalent; and

-either a lawyer admitted to practice in Kansas or able to pass an examination given by the Supreme Court to become certified within 18 months.
+either a lawyer admitted to practice in Kansas or able to pass an examination to become certified within 18 months.

 Term of office

-After serving one year in office, the new magistrate judge must stand for a retention vote in the next general election to remain in the position.
+After serving one year in office, a new judge must stand for a retention vote in the next general election to remain in the position.
 If retained, the incumbent will serve a four-year term.

-The 8th Judicial District Nominating Commission consists of Justice Caleb Stegall as the nonvoting chair; Kevin Harris, Abilene; Ashley Iverson, Alta Vista; Douglas Thompson, Chapman; Darrell Miller, Dwight; James Hefley, Hillsboro; Keith Henry, Junction City; Edwin Wheeler Jr., Marion; and Eric Coffman, Milford.
+The 8th Judicial District Nominating Commission consists of Justice Caleb Stegall as the nonvoting chair; Douglas Thompson, Abilene; Ashley Iverson, Council Grove; Darrell Miller, Dwight; Robin Volkman, Hope; Keith Henry, Junction City; Daryl Enos and Edwin Wheeler Jr., Marion; and Eric Coffman, Milford.